choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R04-missing-data-in-python.md

 {% include toc title="In This Lesson" icon="file-text" %}

-This lesson covers how to work with no data values in `R`.
+This lesson covers how to work with no data values in `Python`.

 <div class='notice--success' markdown="1">